+The company reports its operations as independent business, retail food, and Save-A-Lot.
+The largest segment, accounting for 46% of revenue, is the independent business group, or the distribution and logistics operations.
+It serves more than 2,000 retail customers in 41 states from 17 distribution centers.
 SUPERVALU's wholesale customers include conventional and upscale supermarkets, combination food and drugstores, supercenters, convenience stores, limited assortment stores, and e-tailers.
 SUPERVALU offers its retailers private labels in every price range and in virtually every store category, from the value-priced Shoppers Value brand to the premium Preferred Selection and organic Wild Harvest lines.
 SUPERVALU also offers retailers support services, such as store design and construction.
-The grocery wholesaler operates distribution centers from coast to coast.

 SUPERVALU is putting its money behind its successful Save-A-Lot format by expanding the extreme-value chain's reach through new store development and growth of its licensee network.
 Also in 2014 the company streamlined its wholesale organization by consolidating three regions into two, forming new East and West teams located in Virginia and Minnesota, respectively.

 After a year of divestments in 2013, SUPERVALU returned to acquisition mode in May 2014 with the purchase of 18 Rainbow Foods stores in the Twin Cities (Minnesota) area from rival Roundy's.
 SUPERVALU, which was part of a consortium acquiring the stores, will convert about 10 of them to its Cub Foods format.